What to Buy in Hong Kong: 21 Must-Have Items to Take Home

 2. Chinese Calligraphy and Paintings

 Looking to bring home a piece of Hong Kong's art scene?
 You'll find fantastic calligraphy scrolls and paintings all over the city!
 But let me tell you a secret: Man Wa Lane, or "Chop Alley" as the locals call it, in Sheung Wan is THE place to get a one-of-a-kind calligraphy scroll.
 Picture this: your name, or maybe an inspiring quote, hand-written by a talented calligrapher.
 Pretty cool, right?
-And for awe-inspiring Chinese paintings, make a beeline for the galleries on Hollywood Road – you won't be disappointed!
+And for awe-inspiring Chinese paintings, make a beeline for the galleries on Hollywood Road.

 3. Silk Products